Moses Ashikodi: International career

 Ashikodi was initially eligible to represent Nigeria, England or Antigua & Barbuda at international level.

-He represented England at youth level, and in May 2002 made his debut for the Under-16s in a 3–1 friendly victory against Belgium.
+He represented England at youth level, and in May 2002 made his debut for the under-16's in a 3–1 friendly victory against Belgium.
 He scored England's second goal in the 29th minute.

 Ashikodi played in the 2002 Victory Shield, scoring in a 1–0 victory against Wales on 1 November, and made his final appearance for the Under-16s in a 2–2 draw with Germany in November.
-He scored three goals in eight caps before joining the Under-17s, making his debut in a 4–0 victory against the Faroe Islands in the 2002 Nordic Tournament.
+He scored three goals in eight caps before joining the under-17's, making his debut in a 4–0 victory against the Faroe Islands in the 2002 Nordic Tournament.
 He scored his first goal for the Under-17s almost a year later, netting the winning goal in a 1–0 victory over the United States on 7 July 2003.
 He made five appearances for England at Under-17 level, scoring one goal.

-On 10 June 2005, Ashikodi made a single appearance for the Under-18s as a substitute in a 0–0 home draw with Norway.
-He made his debut for the Under-19s in November and scored both goals in a 2–1 victory against Switzerland.
+On 10 June 2005, Ashikodi made a single appearance for the under-18's as a substitute in a 0–0 home draw with Norway.
+He made his debut for the under-19's in November and scored both goals in a 2–1 victory against Switzerland.
 Ashikodi made his final appearance in a 2–1 victory over Northern Ireland on 20 May 2006, having scored three goals in three games for the Under-19s.

 He made his international debut for Antigua and Barbuda as an 81st-minute substitute in a 3–1 2014 FIFA World Cup qualification defeat to Guatemala on 7 September 2012.